HKUST-Aerial-Robotics/Fast-Planner/README.md

 - The implementation of the ICRA2020 paper: Robust Real-time UAV Replanning Using Guided Gradient-based Optimization and Topological Paths is integrated into this project. - April 12, 2020

 - The online mapping algorithm is now available.
-It can take in depth image and camera pose pairs as input, do raycasting to update a probabilistic volumetric map, and build a Euclidean signed distance field (ESDF) for the planning system.
+It can take in depth image and camera pose pairs as input, do raycasting to update a probabilistic volumetric map, and build a Euclidean signed distance field (ESDF) for the planning system. - Jan 30, 2020

-- The heading (yaw angle) planner which enables smoother change of heading direction is available.
+- The heading (yaw angle) planner which enables smoother change of heading direction is available. - Jan 11, 2020

 ## Overview